ReganJon/M2-Embedded_Distance_measurement/README.md

 # M2-Embedded_Distance_measurement
-Measurement of distance in cm using embedded C and Simul IDE
+Measurement of distance using embedded C and Simul IDE